jjannot-NOAA/ateam-manual/README.md

 # FMA Analytical Services Team Manual
-This is the repository for the FMA Analytical Services Team onboarding and operating manual
+This is the repository for the FMA Analytical Services Team onboarding and operating manual.
+To contribute, please see [Contributing](contributing.qmd).